Our group is committed to providing a safe, inclusive, and harassment-free experience for everyone, including lab members and visitors.

 Participants asked to stop any harassing or discriminatory behavior are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any concerns about potential violations, please contact Dr. Rackus immediately.
+Lab members can also submit an anonymous report using this form.
 If you are not comfortable bringing this up with Dr. Rackus, please reach out to Sarah Kovacs, graduate program administrator, the Office of Sexual Violence (firstname.lastname@example.org; 416 979 5000 ext.
 3596) or Human Rights Services (email@example.com; 416-979-5349).

-If inappropriate behaviour persists, the issue will be escalated according to Ryerson University policies; for more information, please see Ryerson’s Equity & Community page.
+If inappropriate behaviour persists, the issue will be escalated according to Toronto Metropolitan University policies; for more information, please see Ryerson’s Equity & Community page.

 Material in this code of conduct derives from Weecology Code of Conduct at the University of Florida (used under CC BY 4.0 license), the Whitaker Lab Code of Conduct (used under the MIT License), the Bahlai Lab Code of Conduct (used under the CC BY 4.0 License), and the Brown Lab Code of Conduct (used under the CC BY 3.0 License).